jtakayama/makahiki/doc/configuration-system-administration-memcached.rst

 the settings added in these instructions.

-If you are testing memcached on your local machine, verify that the makahiki/makahiki/settings.py file specifies a ``django_pylibmc.memcached.PyLibMCCache`` cache as its backend cache for location 127.0.0.1.
+If you are testing memcached on your local machine, verify that the makahiki/makahiki/settings.py file specifies the backend cache for location 127.0.0.1 as ``django_pylibmc.memcached.PyLibMCCache``.
 The settings.py file should include the following lines::

     else: